ConduceInc/conduce-python-api/doc/source/entity-sample-definitions.rst

         },
     }

 This same pattern follows for the other location types.
-The "geo" types provide a convenient way to specify latitude and longitude.
+The geographic parameters provide a convenient way to specify latitude and longitude and avoid confusion with mapping to x and y.

 --------------------